ably/ably-dotnet/README.md

 ## Supported platforms

 * Xamarin iOS and Android
 * .Net 4.5+
 * Mono

+Currently a portable version is not available.

 ## Support, feedback and troubleshooting